mixmix/mixmix.nz/content/post/deploying-wards/index.md

 BUT, using more pagan language is a great ward, and it’s flavourful and fun!

-Other magic to watch out for : #invocation, smudging, crystals, alchemy, sun and moon apps, wizards (I told piet’s wedding he was a wizard - which I deifne as a socially AND technically talented humyn)
+Other magic to watch out for : #invocation, smudging, crystals, alchemy, sun and moon apps, wizards (I told Piet’s wedding he was a wizard - which I define as a socially AND technically talented humyn)

 This isn’t an accident.
 I find magic really deeply evocative and playful.
 And a